-In 2014, more than half of all hired farmworkers in the United States were immigrants, or roughly half a million workers.
+In 2019, more than half of all hired farmworkers in the United States were immigrants, or roughly 450,000 workers.
 In many states known for their fresh produce, immigrant farm laborers make up large shares of miscellaneous agriculture workers—the occupation that includes those hand picking crops in the field.

 In recent years, the number of new immigrants arriving in the country to work in agriculture has fallen by 75 percent.
 Rising wages indicate this has led to a major labor shortage on U.S. farms—making it difficult for many growers to stay in business or expand their operations.
 The workers left are also aging rapidly, meaning shortages will likely worsen as they retire.